-- Close all windows. - 2.
-Remove the key from the ignition switch. - Close the hood and all doors. - button on the keyfob.
-All 4.
-Press the the doors lock.
+- 1. Close all windows. - 2.
+Remove the key from the ignition switch. - 3.
+Close the hood and all doors. - 4.
+Push the T button on the keyfob.
+All the doors lock.
 The hazard warning lights flash twice and the horn beeps once to indicate all doors are locked.

-- When the Description button is pressed with all doors locked, the hazard warning lights flash twice and the horn beeps once as a reminder that the doors are already locked. - If a door is open and you press the button, the doors will lock but the horn will not beep and the hazard lights will not flash.
+- When the T button is pushed with all doors locked, the hazard warning lights flash twice and the horn beeps once as a reminder that the doors are already locked. - If a door is open and you push the T button, the doors will lock but the horn will not beep and the hazard lights will not flash.

 The horn may or may not beep.
-Refer to "Silencing the horn beep feature" in this section for details.
+Refer to "Silencing the horn beep feature" later in this section for details.